anispatel677/Smart-Voice-Home-Automation/README.md

-# ESP32 Alexa Home Automation
+# Smart Voice Home Automation

 An ESP32-based smart home automation project using **Arduino IoT Cloud** and **Amazon Alexa** to control four home lights through voice commands.
 The project also features automatic bedroom light control using an LDR sensor.